Mortgages for bad credit

 There’s so much jargon when it comes to finding a mortgage, it can be overwhelming trying to make sense of it all.
 Bad credit mortgages – also known as sub-prime mortgages or adverse credit mortgages – are specifically for people who have a bad credit rating.
 Trying to find a mortgage suitable for you when you have bad credit might not be easy, but getting a mortgage, even with a very low credit score and many defaults, is still possible.

 You might have a few missed payments, had a CCJ (County Court Judgment) or may have even been made bankrupt.
 You might also be in, or have been in, a DMP (Debt Management Plan).
 These can all result in a bad credit score, limiting your finance options.

-This type of mortgage works well for people who are trying to get on the property ladder but may have been refused a mortgage elsewhere because of their bad credit history.
+Bad Credit mortgages work well for people who are trying to get on the property ladder, but may have been refused a mortgage elsewhere because of their bad credit history.
 They are also suitable for homeowners or home movers whose financial situation has changed since taking out their previous mortgage.

 These mortgages work in exactly the same way as a standard mortgage.
 The amount you borrow you will pay back to your lender in monthly instalments with interest added.